33 The World’s Highest-Paid Athletes 2020

 The tennis champion is well known not only for her amazing talent and ability on the court but also for her great business wisdom.
 According to Forbes, Serena appears to have invested in more than 50 startups over the past six years through Serena Ventures (founded in 2014) in a portfolio worth at least $ 10 million.
 And they are not just some random investments whose goal is the only and mere business; Serena Ventures seem to be particularly focused on companies founded by women, and minorities in particular, and help them to be heard, grow and succeed.

 Passionate about style and fashion, in 2018 she launched her own self-financed and direct-to-consumer clothing and accessories collection sold via her website, S by Serena, and a very recent line of jewellery called Serena Williams Jewelry.
 If this isn’t enough, she also owns stakes in the Miami Dolphins and UFC.

 Last news is that the 23-times Grand Slam-winner and seven-times F1 world champion Lewis Hamilton, close friend of Serena, are willing to invest millions of pounds to one of the bids vying to become the new owners of Chelsea Football Club.

 The athlete who has won the highest number of slams in the world, surpassing even men.

-Serena started playing tennis with her sister Venus on public courts in Los Angeles, along with her father, who followed them and helped them turning pro in 1994/1995.
+How has Serena Williams changed tennis?
+She started playing tennis with her sister Venus on public courts in Los Angeles, along with her father Richard, who followed them and helped them turning pro in 1994/1995.
 From that moment onwards, a career of incredible victories and performances began for both of them, but it is Serena with her unique and rare talent, power and athleticism that will mark the history of tennis and sport in general forever, with records still today unmatched.

 Williams has won 23 Grand Slams in her career, beating the 20 won by Roger Federer and Rafa Nadal.
 The list of her victories and records is incredible, it’s impressive just mentioning them: